 If you’re burdened by excessive medical debt and are looking for financial relief, we invite you to discuss your case with the Chattanooga medical debt lawyers at Tom Bible Law.
 We can equip you with experienced legal guidance and help you secure your financial burden through bankruptcy.
-With conveniently located offices in Chattanooga, Tullahoma, and Kingsport, we accept clients from all over Tennessee and North Georgia.
+With conveniently located offices in Chattanooga and Tullahoma, we accept clients from all over Tennessee and North Georgia.

 Can Bankruptcy Help Manage Your Medical Debt?

 The idea that bankruptcy is just for people who are careless or taking advantage of the system is a common but seriously misguided myth.
 In reality, most people who file for bankruptcy are doing so because of an unavoidable crisis, such as a medical problem.
 With the cost of health care across the country, it can be impossible for most families to conceivably prepare for these unforeseen events.

 Medical debt can leave you vulnerable to creditor harassment and debt collectors who threaten you with wage garnishment, lawsuits, or other legal actions.
 Fortunately, after you file a bankruptcy petition, the court will issue an automatic stay, which stops creditors from taking these kinds of actions against you and even from contacting you outside of the context of the court.